Elasto Proxy makes EMI automotive gaskets in low-to-medium volumes, including for the EV industry.

 EMI gaskets aren’t new, but some buyers still think that particle-filled silicones are too hard, too brittle, too expensive, and too thick for automotive electronics.
 Loading a high percentage of particle filler into silicones can result in tough tradeoffs, but Elasto Proxy sources innovative elastomers that address these concerns.
 The shielding materials we recommend balance electrical conductivity with cost-effectiveness, and provide benefits that strengthen your electronic designs.

-For example, the particle-filled silicones we source can be used in shielding gaskets that are thin, flexible, and able to withstand the high temperatures associated with automotive engines.
+For example, we source particle-filled silicones thin, flexible shielding gaskets that can withstand the high temperatures associated with automotive engines.
 Silicone gaskets from Elasto Proxy also provide environmental sealing.
 Fluorosilicone gaskets are available for automotive applications that involve contact with fuels or solvents.
 Silicones provide many desirable properties, and compounding this rubber makes it a great choice for EMI shielding.

 Today, silicone gaskets that are filled with nickel-coated graphite particles are used between metal enclosures to protect automotive fuses.
 Elasto Proxy can also source semi-conductive silicones filled with carbon black for static dissipation.
 Both conductive materials are available in continuous rolls, a form factor that promotes the cost-effective fabrication of EMI shielding.
 Elasto Proxy can also source particle-filled EMI shielding as uncured moldable compounds and compression molded sheet stock.